AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 The absence of the brand in the answer means that the AI model didn’t take it into account for that particular question.

-the brand isn’t closely enough connected to the prompt topic
+the brand is not sufficiently connected to the topic of the prompt

 there’s no content that actually answers the given question